SelimJB/shader-image-map-playground/readme.md

-Boilerplate project with a set of tools to quickly draft shaders and produce assets for shaders
+Boilerplate project with a set of tools to quickly draft fragment shaders and produce assets for shaders

 # Shaders